TimerinLoves/ValorantWeaponBuyGenerator/README.md

 # Make sure to download as a zip file

+# Make sure you have the newest python installed from microsoft store

 # In case of starting problems, open your cmd as administrator and type in:

 # pip install pyautogui pytesseract pillow pynput